storacha/specs/w3-egress-tracking.md

 ```
 Egress Tracking enables authorized Storage Nodes to be paid egress fees for the content they serve.
 To do so, they MAY issue `space/egress/track` invocations to an Egress Tracking Service.
 These invocations contain `space/content/retrieve` receipts as proof that content was served.

 In order to make the most efficient use of resources and reduce overhead, Storage Nodes MUST batch receipts into a single `space/egress/track` invocation.
 As they serve content, Storage Nodes will store `space/content/retrieve` receipts.
 Once they have collected a batch of them, they will issue a `space/egress/track` invocation to the Egress Tracking Service.
-Receipt batches MUST have a minimum size of at least 10MiB and a maximum size of 1GiB.
+Receipt batches MUST have a minimum size of at least 10 MiB and a maximum size of 1 GiB.
 These limits ensure that egress can be recorded and processed efficiently and that the Storage Node can issue invocations at a reasonable rate.

 Periodically, the Egress Tracking Service will invoke `space/egress/consolidate` on the Egress Records Consolidator (which is a logical entity that can be implemented by the Egress Tracking Service itself).
 The result of this operation will be stored in the corresponding receipts to keep a paper trail of the process.
 Storage Nodes MAY fetch these receipts to confirm they match their own records.